5 Vegan-friendly Places To Live Or Visit

 4. Vienna

 Vienna is the place that gave birth to Wolfgang Amadeus Mozart, Ludwig van Beethoven, Johannes Brahms, and Lindt Chocolate.
 Rich in culture Vienna is an arts mecca but it is also a vegan haven.
-The city is home to many vegan and vegan-friendly restaurants including Vegetasia—the first vegetarian Taiwanese in Austria), Veganista Ice Cream), and vegan cosmetics store Fauna & Flora.
+The city is home to many vegan and vegan-friendly restaurants including Vegetasia—the first vegetarian Taiwanese restaurant in Austria), Veganista Ice Cream), and vegan cosmetics store Fauna & Flora.
 More good news pets are allowed as long they have a microchip and are vaccinated.

 5. Costa Rica